ctsit/redcap_deployment/README.md

 ### Virtual Machine

 This project provides a virtual machine wherein it hosts the local REDCap instance.
-Creating the virtual machine (VM) the software packages Vagrant, VirtualBox, the vagrant-hostsupdater plugin and the vagrant-env plugin be installed on the host system.
+Creating the virtual machine (VM) required the software packages Vagrant, VirtualBox, the vagrant-hostsupdater plugin and the vagrant-env plugin be installed on the host system.

 ### Packaging and Deployment

 The packaging and deployment tools are designed to deploy REDCap to Debian Linux hosts.
-They may or may not work with non-Debian REDCap hosts and cannot deploy REDCap to Windows hosts.
-The packaging and deployment tools written using the [Fabric](http://www.fabfile.org/) system.
+They may or may not work with non-Debian REDCap hosts.
+They cannot deploy REDCap to Windows hosts.
+The packaging and deployment tools are written using the [Fabric](http://www.fabfile.org/) system.
 Fabric is written in Python, so both Python 2.7 and Fabric must be installed to do packaging and deployment.

 ## Installing dependencies